 - Cocoa powder– Unsweetened and sifted, to ensure there are no clumps throughout.

-- Granulated sweetener of choice– I used erythritol, but monk fruit sweetener, coconut sugar, or even white sugar can be used.
+- Granulated sweetener of choice– I used a brown sugar substitute, but monk fruit sweetener, coconut sugar, or even white sugar can be used.

 - Oil– Any neutral-flavored oil.
 I used canola oil.